I. OBJECTIVE AND PURPOSE OF POLICY

 Personal Email Accounts / Email Forwarding

 To avoid confusing official University business with personal communications, and to adhere to Florida public records laws, employees must not use non-University email accounts (e.g., personal Hotmail, Yahoo, or Gmail accounts) to conduct University business.
 Forwarding University business related email to a non-University personal email account is not permitted in order to prevent potentially sensitive University information from being sent to external, non-secure email systems.
-Forwarding rules will be not allowed from the faculty and staff email instance.
-Student email is exempted from this provision and will be allowed to set up email forwarding.
+Forwarding rules will be not allowed from the O365 email instance.

 Upon completion of the hiring or pre-employment process, and when an employee record is created in the Human Resources system, each employee has an email account created, with a default email address applied.
 Faculty and staff can establish an alternate, or alias, account name by using the self-service process in the online portal.

-Once student applicants are matriculated, the student Ospreys Email account is created.
-When a student is employed by the University (e.g., part-time employment, GTA, etc.), a separate email account will be created in the O365 faculty and staff email system for the purposes of conducting University business.
+Once student applicants are matriculated, the student email account is created.
+When a student is employed by the University (e.g., part-time employment, GTA, etc.), a separate email account will be created in the O365 email system for the purposes of conducting University business.

 Requests for shared departmental accounts require designation of an account holder who is responsible for the account as per these guidelines.
 The same is true for any sponsored accounts.